rfeinman/pytorch-lasso/README.md

 Author: Reuben Feinman (New York University)

-## Overview
+## 1. Overview

 Pytorch-lasso is a collection of utilities for sparse coding and dictionary learning in PyTorch.
-The aim of the project is few-fold: 1) assemble a collection of different sparse coding techniques from the literature to support benchmarking and comparisons, 2) provide a modern implementation of popular algorithms with autograd and GPU support.
+The aim of the project is few-fold: 1) to assemble a collection of different sparse coding techniques from the literature for benchmarking and comparisons, 2) to provide a modern implementation of popular algorithms with autograd and GPU support.

 The canonical lasso formulation is an L1-regularized (linear) least squares problem with the following form: